Roy Jones Jr.: Exhibition bout

 It was announced in July 2020 that Jones had signed a contract to face former undisputed heavyweight champion, Mike Tyson, in an eight-round exhibition fight.
 The bout—officially sanctioned by the California State Athletic Commission (CSAC)—was initially scheduled to take place on September 12 at the Dignity Health Sports Park in Carson, California, however, the date was pushed back to November 28 in order to maximize revenue for the event.
 The fight lasted the full 8 rounds, and was declared a draw.
+Jones was later sued by his Marketing Manager, Mercedes Ganon, for breach of contract and failure to pay her a 10% commission for the fight that she negotiated, according to legal documents.